prometheusresearch/rios/docs/source/assessment_specification.rst

 Overview
 ========
-A PRISMH Assessment Document is a standard means to represent a set of values that fulfill the requirements described in a corresponding :doc:`Instrument Definition </instrument_specification>`.
+A RIOS Assessment Document is a standard means to represent a set of values that fulfill the requirements described in a corresponding :doc:`Instrument Definition </instrument_specification>`.